Give your kitchen a whole new look...

 Do I have to take everything out of the cabinets?

 You do not have to empty the cabinets when we reface.
-All of the cutting is done outside, which keeps the dust outside as well.
+All of the cutting is done outside or in your garage .
 A vaccum is in the kitchen with us, and if any dust does get in the cabinets, we will clean it out before leaving for the day.

 Can we use our kitchen while it is being refaced?